 The trail to Cascada La Chorrera is well-maintained until you cross El Chiflon waterfall.
 After that, things get a bit more challenging – the trail narrows and becomes slippery and steep.

 But trust me, the surroundings are worth every step.
-You’ll be walking through a vibrant cloud forest, filled with orchids, bromeliads, and hundreds of bird species.
-It’s a riot of life and color, thanks to the constant moisture that makes everything grow almost on top of each other.
+You’ll be walking through a vibrant cloud forest filled with orchids, bromeliads, and hundreds of bird species.
+Thanks to the constant moisture, everything grows almost on top of each other, a riot of life and color.

 About an hour into this trail, you’ll start to hear the faint roar of the falls.
 If the day is clear, you might even see the top of La Chorrera from afar.